Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-interacting.rst

     .. note::

-        You can find more information about the `CIS-0 standard here <https://github.com/Concordium/concordium-update-proposals/blob/main/source/CIS/cis-0.rst>`_.
-        You can find more information about the `CIS-2 standard here <https://github.com/Concordium/concordium-update-proposals/blob/main/source/CIS/cis-2.rst>`_.
+        You can find more information about the `CIS-0 standard <https://proposals.concordium.software/CIS/cis-0.html>`_ and the `CIS-2 standard <https://proposals.concordium.software/CIS/cis-2.html>`_.

 You are ready now to invoke the ``supports`` function with one of the following commands.